Student IT Services FAQ

 Your print job should now start printing

-The Computer Centre operates “follow-me” style printing.
+The IT Services Department operates “follow-me” style printing.
 This means your print job can be released at any of the open access printers, at the time of release.

 **Please note that you have 6 hours in which to release your job before it is deleted from the print queue**